Pur3-MAlice/stardew-memory-game/README.md

 ![mobile gameplay page](/docs/wireframes/wireframes-gameplay-tablet.jpg)

 ### **Design**
 * The basis of the design theme for this game came from the cult classic game of "Stardew Valley" a farming sim that was relised in 2014.
 This game has a huge following and has sold over 10 million copies.
-The bright and nostalgic pixel art is pleasing to look at and the icons in the game lend themselves to this type of spin-off game.
-It also has lots of groupable icons that can be used as card faces.
+The bright and nostalgic pixel art is pleasing to look at and the icons in the game lend themselves to this type of spin-off game. also has lots of groupable icons that can be used as card faces.
 Plus the bright colours made to create an intresting colour pallette with high contrast.
-* The pixalted art style lended itself to this tyoe of game as when scaling up or down they don't lose as much definition as regular image,
+* The pixalted art style lended itself to this tyoe of game as when scaling up or down they don't lose as much definition as regular image.
 #### *Color Scheme*
-* I used the loading image (seen below) and added in other complmentary colours to create a colour pallete and then used .
+* I used the background image (seen below) and added in other complmentary colours to create a colour pallete and then used .
 I am planning to only use #fff and #000 for writing to increase asseibility.
+* By using the background image to build the colour pallette I set up the ability to create a cohesive aesthetic, which is part of a good UX.
+* The Visual Identity of this website should be bright, exciting but not stressful.
+The background colours should only highlight this and the actual cards should be the center of attention.
+Hence the colourful but muted tones.

 ![Contrast](/docs/screenshots/contrast-grid.png)
 #### *Typography*
 * Whilst doing research into what best fonts to use - I was struck by the idea to use pixelated fonts for the main title.
 However this would not look as good in smaller fonts and wouldn't be as accessible due to blur.
 So I used 'DotGothic16', 'Noto Sans Syloti Nagri', and 'VT323'.
 Two pixelated fonts and one regular clean lined font - all three were taken from Google Fonts and were imported into the style.css file.
+However the pixel fonts were best suited to the aesthetic of the page, so they were used when larger fonts were appropriate so as to not affect readability.
 ## **Universal Features**
 ### **Header Element**
 #### *Nav Button*